LinguaPhylo/linguaPhylo.github.io/index.md

 The third line produces a multiple sequence alignment with a length of 200, by simulating a Jukes Cantor model of sequence evolution down the branchs of the tree ψ.
 As you can see, each of the random variables depends on the last, so this is a hierarchical model that ultimately defines a probability distribution of sequence alignments of size 16 x 200.

+LinguaPhylo is an open source project.
+The source is hosted at [https://github.com/LinguaPhylo/linguaPhylo](https://github.com/LinguaPhylo/linguaPhylo).

 ### LinguaPhylo Studio

 Along with the language definition, we also provide software to specify and visualise models as well as simulate data from models defined in LPhy.